 Keep Pests at Bay

 Many bugs and pests are drawn to A/C units, which can be detrimental if they get inside the system.
-To keep ants and other pests away, use an eco-friendly pesticide around the exterior of the unit with a reasonably wide perimeter of 24 – 36 inches.
+To keep ants and other pests away, use an eco-friendly pesticide around the base of the unit with a reasonably wide perimeter of 24 – 36 inches.